Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 Sometimes, I come across a cryptid that I find interesting, but there just isn't enough information about it available for me to write a full-fledged piece about it.

-I'm a cat lover, so naturally cat-like cryptids hold a special place in my heart.
-Because of that, I've decided to compile this article of three brief descriptions about cat-like cryptids that I personally found interesting.
+I'm a cat lover, so naturally, cat-like cryptids hold a special place in my heart.
+Because of that, I've decided to compile this article of three brief descriptions of cat-like cryptids that I personally found interesting.

 The White Death

 The White Death, also known as the Alaskan Tiger, is the cryptid on this list that I was able to find the least information about.
 It supposedly inhabits the swampy areas near Paxson, Alaska.
-Due to the fact that the habitat it lives in is full of marshy terrain that is difficult for people to travel through, modern documented sightings are rare.
+Because the habitat it lives in is full of marshy terrain that is difficult for people to travel through, modern documented sightings are rare.

 There is a legend in the area that for every human the White Death kills, another stripe appears on the beast's back.

 It has been speculated that the White Death might be a Siberian Tiger, but this is unlikely, as their main food source, the red deer, is not present in the area.

 The White Death was once featured on the show Alaska Monsters, but as it generally is with these types of monster-hunting shows, nothing concrete came of it.

 The Wampus Beast

 The Wampus Beast is probably the most well-known cryptid on this list, or at least it was the most well-known one to me.
 It was once featured on an episode of Mountain Monsters (a ridiculous and unintentionally funny show I highly recommend), which is where I first heard of it.